How to Build a Website From HTML: Step-by-Step Checklist

 Why you are doing it:

-Publishing makes the site accessible to users and clients.
+Publishing makes the site accessible to users.
 Static hosting is fast and inexpensive for simple HTML sites.

 Example: Publish with Git and GitHub Pages